Mae-Shahvirdi/WSDA-Music-Company/README.md

 # Solution

-# First Step
-## Achieving high-level understanding
+# First Step: Achieving high-level understanding

 ### How many transactions took place between the years 2011 and 2012?
 [167 transactions have taken place during this period.](https://github.com/Mae-Shahvirdi/WSDA-Music-Company/blob/main/1.%20How%20many%20transactions%20took%20place%20between%20the%20years%202011%20and%202012%20.sql)